rmunoz1994/Hyperbounce/README.md

  * Howler.js (or HTML audio player) for game background music.
  * Webpack to bundle various scripts into a single source.

+ The main scripts will include:
+ `main.js`: Responsible for overall game scoring and logic.
+ `board.js`: This will be responsible for scene generation and the render loop.
+ `player.js`: This will be the player object model that will listen for mouse position and move accordingly.
+ `platform.js`: This will handle the creation of a single platform.
+ `platform_generator.js`: This will handle how platforms are auto generated.

 ---
 ### Implementation Timeline
 #### Day 1: